 Costa Rica Weather

-This paradise for birds offers a climate that is divided into 2 main seasons, the dry season that extends from January through May and the rainy season that falls from May to December.
+This paradise for birds offers a climate that is divided into 2 main seasons, the dry season that extends from mid December through the end of April and the rainy season that falls from May to mid December.

 The most influential weather flow comes about due to the north-easterly trade winds.
 The strength of these winds is at its peak from December to April and can blow with considerable force.